 His 14-year-old grandson, Nate Hatch, is among four wounded in the rampage Friday that left Fryberg and a female student dead.

 The boys were close friends, nearly inseparable, Hatch said.
-They even went to a school dance together last week, where Fryberg was named the freshman class homecoming prince.
+They even went to a school dance together recently, where Fryberg was named the freshman class homecoming prince.

 Hatch said he forgives Fryberg and plans on visiting his family.

 “I’ll say, ‘I feel for you and I’ll pray for you,’ ” he said.